virtual-maker/VirtualBoard/README.md

 Build and debug Arduino sketches with Visual C++ (MSVC) and Visual Studio 2022.

+> I can't promise that you will get your Arduino project
+> running 5 times faster with this extension.
+> But I am sure that you will have 5 times more fun with it.

+Immo Wache - Inventor of VirtualBoard

 ![VS2022 with VirualBoard in debug mode](./doc/images/02-vs2022-with-virtualboard.png)

 ## Overview